 - Take a piece of paper and write from scratch everything you need to do.

-- Now, I want you to choose only 3 items of that list.
+- Now, I want you to choose only 3 items from that list.
 The 3 items you REALLY need to get done in order to accomplish your goal.

 - After you’ve chosen those 3 items, you’re going to write them on another piece of paper.
 And that’s the only list you’re gonna look at for 3 months.
 Don’t panic!!
 You can plan sub-tasks out of them 😉